 The Treasurer’s Office is currently closed to the public due to the Governor's state of emergency safe start orders.
 Customers are not being served in-person as you may be accustomed to.
 Treasurer’s Office staff is available by phone and email Monday to Friday from 8:30am to 4:00pm to help.

-While there is not currently a set date for re-opening, we anticipate an opening date once Spokane County reaches phase III of the Governor’s re-opening plan which allows for larger public gatherings and in-person government services to resume.
+While there is not currently a set date for re-opening, we anticipate an opening date once further guidance on resuming in-person government services is released.

 What payment options are available?

 - Pay online: Taxes can be paid online by eCheck, debit or credit card.
 A fee set by the vendor is charged for online payments.

 - Mail: Return original tax stubs and check or money order payable to: Spokane County Treasurer PO Box 199 Spokane, WA 99210.
 Mailed payments must be postmarked by the tax due date.